harryvanmierloo/Stacker.js/README.md

 # stacker.js
 Stacker.js is a very light-weight and standalone libary for visualizing fixed height area charts.
 At this moment it consumes a simple array as input, and then renders that data as a fixed height area chart at the given SVG DOM-element, for a given amount of layers and y-range.
+Styling is currently still done manually, see the example file.

 ![Screenshot](/screenshot.png?raw=true "Screenshot of Stacker.js")